jrdnbradford/The-Office-US/README.md

 Developers, programmers, and others who are fans of the series can use this data for educational purposes.

-Data was originally structured as JSON but has been converted to both CSV and XML formats using the code in [convert.py](convert.py).
+Data was originally structured as JSON but has been converted to both CSV and XML formats.

 ## Disclaimer
 **This repo is neither authorized by nor affiliated with NBC or *The Office* in any way.**